skeller88/aws-terraform-bootstrap/README.md

 See the [Terraform documentation](https://www.terraform.io/docs/configuration/variables.html#environment-variables) for information on how this process works.

-Copy the environment variables in `.bash_profile.sample` to the local `~/.bash_profile` file, and modify them with the proper values for the local environment.
-Make sure the file is not committed to version control so the secrets are safe.
+Copy the environment variables in `.app_bash_profile.sample` to an `.app_bash_profile` file in this repo at the root directory, and modify them with the proper values for the local machine. `.app_bash_profile` is in the `.gitignore` file, which prevents it from being committed to version control so the secrets will be safe. `.app_bash_profile` is sourced as part of the `./deploy_lambda.sh` script, which means that its variables are injected into the environment.

 Look at the "environment.variables" property of the lambda configurations in terraform/lambda.tf for an understanding of the variables used in production.
 Parameter store is used to populate other env variables not seen in the